Lewis Galoob: Career

 In 1954, Galoob founded Lewis Galoob Toys with his wife, originally as an import business.
-The California-based company later became a toy and stationary distributor.
-Later, after Lewis Galoob fell ill, leadership of Galoob fell to their son, waterbed salesman David Galoob.
+The California-based company later became a toy and stationery distributor.
+Later, after Lewis Galoob fell ill, the leadership of the Galoob business fell to their son, waterbed salesman David Galoob.
 The company then grew into one of the U.S. leading toy companies before being acquired by Hasbro in 1999.
 Galoob's most successful products include Micro Machines and Game Genie.

 Death

 Galoob died in San Francisco on August 4, 1971.